The Regulatory Decisions Committee (RDC) takes certain decisions on behalf of the FCA. Read the biographies of the RDC members.

-John has long experience as a senior commercial banker.
-He joined the RDC in 2013.
+He has long experience as a senior commercial banker.

-Previously he was a senior executive in Barclays Plc, with considerable experience of operating in Europe, India and the USA running a number of businesses including the asset, leasing, invoice finance and contract hire operations.
+Previously, he was a senior executive in Barclays Plc, with considerable experience of operating in Europe, India and the USA running a number of businesses including the asset, leasing, invoice finance and contract hire operations.

-He served on the Board of the Finance and Leasing Trade Association for six years and was elected Chair for 1996 to 1997.
+He served on the Board of the Finance and Leasing Trade Association for 6 years and was elected Chair for 1996 to 1997.
 John also served as a Governor of Reading Blue Coat School in Sonning, Berkshire for 10 years, retiring in 2014.

-Peter holds a senior executive position with St. James’s Place Wealth Management Plc, and was formerly Group Operations Director at Perspective Financial Group.
+He holds a senior executive position with St. James’s Place Wealth Management Plc, and was formerly Group Operations Director at Perspective Financial Group.

 Peter was formerly a Board member of the Association of Professional Financial Advisers (APFA), and is a Chartered Insurer and a Chartered Director.